 When it comes to developing a brand voice, logo and imagery, being able to refer to certain personality traits also makes it a simpler task to stay cohesive.

 The visuals are often the first thing we notice about an exciting new brand.
-We see the visuals and find ourselves thinking, “What a perfect, beautiful brand identity!”.
+We see the visuals and think, “What a perfect, beautiful brand!”.
 What we have to realise though, is that the “perfection” doesn’t come from having pretty colours.
 It’s not the fact that the logo has just the right balance.
-Not even that the photography is lit in such a lovely way.
+Not even how lovely the lighting is in the photography.

 Looking for more content?
 Try these: